bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 .footnote[.red[*] This [picture](http://www.arm.com/zh/assets/images/roadmap/V5_to_V8_Architecture.jpg) is belong to the ARM company]

 ???
-aarch32 is almost compabilities with armv7.
+aarch32 is almost compatable with armv7.
 If your application is compiled as armv6 or previous architectures, there is some instruction emulation. performance degrade.
-What is aarch32 is not supported by hardware?
+What if aarch32 is not supported by hardware?
 Cortex-A35 do not support aarch64.

 ### Data model
 ![data model](../../public/images/syscall_unit_test/data_model.png)